 Further along, the 8km (return) Great Forest Trees Walk crosses the Shannon River.
 Off the southern part of the drive, boardwalks look over stands of giant karri at Snake Gully and Big Tree Grove.

 In the park's southwest, a 6km (return) walking track links Boorara Tree with a lookout point over Lane Poole Falls.

-There is a sizeable campground with showers in the spot where the original timber-milling town used to be.
-Following the fires in 2015 it was closed for redevelopment at the time of writing.
+There is a sizeable camping ground with showers in the spot where the original timber-milling town used to be.
+Following the 2015 it was closed for redevelopment, and was still closed at the time of writing.
 Check with Department of Parks & Wildlife in Pemberton on the current status.